econrad003/yaMazeImp/README.md

 * *ortho_delta_grid.py* - a grid of right triangular cells arranged in a rectangle
 * *ortho_sigma_grid.py* - a grid of regular hexagonal cells arranged in an approximate rectangle, much like a beekeeper's honeycomb
 * *ortho_upsilon_grid.py* - a grid consisting of alternating regular octagonal cells and square cells, arranged in an approximate rectangle
+* *polar_grid.py* - a polar (or theta) grid consisting of concentric circles of cells about the center or pole.
+A cell may have an inward neighbor, a clockwise neighbor, a counterclockwise neighbor, and some outward neighbors.
+The pole may be occupied by a single central cell, or optionally a several pie-shaped wedges forming a circle about the pole.
 * *rectangular_grid.py* - the simple N/S/E/W rectangular grid of square cells

 The function of the various cell programs should be mostly self-explanatory.
 Much of the actual work is done in the grid programs and in the layout programs.
 ASCII and unicode layout are handled in *rectangular_grid.py*.